Skip to main content

 Figure 1 graphic showing 5% fentanyl testing rate

-Center for Substance Abuse Research (CESAR)
+Center for Substance Use, Addiction & Health Research

-University of Maryland, College Park, Maryland
+University of Maryland

 Phone: 301-405-9770 ♦ Email: cesar [at] umd.edu ♦ Contact Us